 I meet Wilson at his one room apartment is Los Feliz overlooking the community pool on an anomalously rainy Saturday.
 The gentle sound of rain beating against the pool water fills his apartment as he flips through his small crate of records.
 “I especially like listening to music while it rains,” he confesses matter-of-factly.
 “It’s such a rarity in SoCal that whenever it happens, it makes whatever I’m listening to feel more unique.”
 Wilson is no stranger to curating experiences.
 With his professional career spanning over 5 years, and his exposure to advanced technology and new media spanning even further, he has had a chance to witness the evolution of his field first-hand and has gone along for the ride, helping people aboard in the process.
 He offers me coffee as he pours hot water over the coffee grounds, and we sit and discuss his relationship with user experience design and the work he has been doing at Heavenspot and M&C Saatchi over the past few years.

-WT: Thanks, but I’ve already had four cups of coffee this morning already.
-Let’s just dive right in.
+WT: Thanks, but I’ve already five cups of coffee this morning already so let’s just dive right in.
 What’s your relationship with user experience design?
-WT: [Laughs] You sure it was only four cups and not ten?
-Well, I’d consider myself a practitioner and advocate of UX.
-UX is a profession that involves understanding a process of how to best design a product with both the user and business in mind.
-So I’m a practitioner in that sense.
-And, since being a UX designer is essentially addressing users' needs, I'm advocating not only for the users but the UX process that allows me to do so.
+WT: Love the energy!
+I guess five cups of coffee will do that to you.
+[Laughs] Well, I consider myself a practitioner and advocate of UX.
+UX is a profession that involves understanding a process of how to best design a product with both the user and business in mind, so I’m a practitioner in that sense.
+And, since part of being a UX designer is addressing users' needs, I'm advocating not only for the users but the UX process that allows me to do so.

 So then what draws you to this field?
 The idea that something I design could make someone happy greatly contributes to the appeal of this field.
 The other part is that I enjoy the puzzle aspect of it.
-The more I learn about UX in practice, the more I see it being like Tetris.
+Not to oversimplify or overlook all the nuances to my profession, but the more I learn about UX in practice, the more I see it being like Tetris.
 It’s just one ongoing puzzle.

-I know that look of confusion on your face; I have the same look when I come across bad UX.
+I recognize that look of confusion on your face; it's similar to the one participants make during user testing sessions.
 In other words, the accomplished feeling of clearing 4 lines with a straight piece is so rewarding because of the planning required to get there, much like how the UX process can be in that you’re doing all this foundational work not knowing exactly how the next step will turn out.
-When you play enough Tetris, your brain starts playing it on its own and you even see it with your eyes closed.
+When you play enough Tetris, you get good enough to foresee the effects of each move you make.
 It's the same with UX for me in that I'm constantly thinking about how to pivot based on the last step.
 Inevitably, you’ll start to know exactly where the pieces should fit and then the game becomes one giant “ah-ha!” moment.

 What’s a good example of that?
 I worked on a Mattel product called Barbie Fashion Design Maker where kids use an app to design Barbie’s clothes that they can then print out on fabric paper.
 My team was tasked with designing the desktop and tablet apps so we tried to anticipate how kids would use the app based on our foundational research.
 But when we got to user testing, we discovered how there were noticeable differences between the kids’ actual mental model of how to interact with the various design elements, and how we designed it.